curusarn/resh/README.md

 1. Run `git clone https://github.com/curusarn/resh.git && cd resh`
 2. Run `make autoinstall` for assisted build & instalation.
     - OR Run `make install` if you know how to build Golang projects.

+If you install RESH, please give me some contact info using this form: https://forms.gle/227SoyJ5c2iteKt98

 ## Compatibility